nfinit/databook/vax/vax-vms-setup.md

 ### Software stack and license loading

-HUDSON features a rich software environment for terminal-driven computing with many productivity and development tools, each of which must be licensed.
+NASHUA features a rich software environment for terminal-driven computing with many productivity and development tools, each of which must be licensed.
 The following licenses will be needed prior to installing the remaining software: